Breastfeeding: Tandem nursing

-Woman breastfeeds 2 year old twins whilst reading them a book.
+Woman breastfeeds 2-year-old twins whilst reading them a book.

 Woman tandem nurses an infant and a toddler.

 Re-lactation and induced lactation

 Re-lactation is the process of restarting breastfeeding.
 In developing countries, mothers may restart breastfeeding after a weaning as part of an oral rehydration treatment for diarrhea.
 In developed countries, re-lactation is common after early medical problems are resolved, or because a mother changes her mind about breastfeeding.

 Re-lactation is most easily accomplished with a newborn or with a baby that was previously breastfeeding; if the baby was initially bottle-fed, the baby may refuse to suckle.
 If the mother has recently stopped breastfeeding, chances are higher that the milk supply will return and be adequate.
 Although some mothers successfully re-lactate after months-long interruptions, success is higher for shorter interruptions.

-Techniques to promote lactation use frequent attempts to breastfeed, extensive skin-to-skin contact with the baby, and frequent, long pumping sessions.
+Techniques to promote lactation include frequent attempts to breastfeed, extensive skin-to-skin contact with the baby, and frequent, long pumping sessions.
 Suckling may be encouraged with a tube filled with infant formula, so that the baby associates suckling at the breast with food.
 A dropper or syringe without the needle may be used to place milk onto the breast while the baby suckles.
 The mother should allow the infant to suckle at least ten times during 24 hours, and more times if the baby is interested.
-These times can include every two hours, whenever the baby seems interested, longer at each breast, and when the baby is sleepy when they might suckle more readily.
+These times can include every two hours, whenever the baby seems interested, longer at each breast, and when the baby is sleepy, when they might suckle more readily.
 In keeping with increasing contact between mother and child, including increasing skin-to-skin contact, grandmothers should pull back and help in other ways.
 Later on, grandmothers can again provide more direct care for the infant.

 These techniques require the mother's commitment over a period of weeks or months.
 However, even when lactation is established, the supply may not be large enough to breastfeed exclusively.
 A supportive social environment improves the likelihood of success.
 As the mother's milk production increases, other feeding can decrease.
 Parents and other family members should watch the baby's weight gain and urine output to assess nutritional adequacy.

-A WHO manual for physicians and senior health workers citing a 1992 source states: "If a baby has been breastfeeding sometimes, the breastmilk supply increases in a few days.
+A WHO manual for physicians and senior health workers, citing a 1992 source, states: "If a baby has been breastfeeding sometimes, the breastmilk supply increases in a few days.
 If a baby has stopped breastfeeding, it may take 1–2 weeks or more before much breastmilk comes."

 Induced lactation, also called adoptive lactation, is the process of starting breastfeeding in a woman who did not give birth.
 This usually requires the adoptive mother to take hormones and other drugs to stimulate breast development and promote milk production.
-In some cultures, breastfeeding an adoptive child creates milk kinship that builds community bonds across class and other hierarchal bonds.
+In some cultures, breastfeeding an adoptive child creates milk kinship that builds community bonds across class and other hierarchical bonds.